Molecular Biology & Biochemistry - Genes

 Gene Architecture and Regulatory Mechanisms

-1. Genes and Genomes.
-Revision of characteristics of eukaryotic and prokaryotic genes; defining genes and pseudogenes, examples of gene families; arrangement of genes in different organisms, size and complexity of genes; domain structure and intron/exon boundaries; repeat elements, short and long, retrotransposons, repetitive DNA, chromosomes, centromeres, telomeres.
+- Genes and Genomes: Revision of characteristics of eukaryotic and prokaryotic genes; defining genes and pseudogenes, examples of gene families; arrangement of genes in different organisms, size and complexity of genes; regulatory regions; repeat elements, retrotransposons, repetitive DNA, centromeres, telomeres.

 Experimental evidence: sequencing projects, homology searching.

-2. Chromosome structure.
-CpG islands and distribution of CpG, euchromatin/heterochromatin, histones, structure of the nucleosome, structure of histones, modification of histones.
+- Chromosome structure: Euchromatin/heterochromatin, histones, structure of the nucleosome, structure of histones, modification of histones, CpG islands and distribution of CpG.

-Experimental techniques: comparison of regulatory sequences, affinity purification, mapping domains through deletion analysis, PCR site selection.
+Experimental techniques: comparison of regulatory sequences, affinity purification, mapping domains through deletion analysis.

-5. Mechanism of action regulatory proteins.
-DNA-binding domains and co-regulator contact domains; enzymatic co-regulators HATs, HDACs, Methylases (DNA and protein), ubiquitination, importance of lysine, SWI/SNF and chromatin remodelling.
+- Mechanism of action regulatory proteins: DNA-binding domains and co-regulator contact domains; enzymatic co-regulators HATs, HDACs, Methylases

-Experimental evidence: yeast 2-hybrid system, co-immunoprecipitation, discovery of enzymatic activities, histone deacetylase inhibitors.
+Experimental evidence: yeast 2-hybrid system, co-immunoprecipitation, discovery of enzymatic activities

-7. Transcription factors in development.
-Control circuits in differentiation, biological roles of key regulatory proteins: Pax-6, MyoD, GATA-1, Sry, AR.
-Experimental techniques: transgenic technology, knockout approaches, RNA interference
+- Transcription factors in development: Control circuits in differentiation, biological roles of key regulatory proteins: Pax-6, MyoD, GATA-1, Sry, AR; Experimental techniques: transgenic technology, knockout approaches, RNA interference.

-8. Transcription factors in positional specification.
-Drosophila as a model organism, role of Hox genes in positional specification, conservation of Hox genes from worm to man, genomic arrangement and relationship to function, role of trithorax and polycomb proteins in the maintenance of developmentally regulated genes through cell division, “cellular memory” as an epigenetic phenomenon..
+- Transcription factors in positional specification: Drosophila as a model organism, role of Hox genes in positional specification, conservation of Hox genes from worm to man, genomic arrangement and relationship to function, role of trithorax and polycomb proteins in the maintenance of developmentally regulated genes through cell division, “cellular memory” as an epigenetic phenomenon.

-9. Epigenetics in human health and disease.
-Epigenetic regulation of gene expression in the nervous system, epigenetics and cancer, epigenomics.
+- Epigenetics in human health and disease: Epigenetic regulation of gene expression in the nervous system, epigenetics and cancer, epigenomics.

-10. Parental imprinting.
-Imprint acquisition and erasure during development, imprinted genes and embryonic/neonatal growth, role of methylation in imprinting, examples of imprinting disorders – Prader-Willi and Angelman syndromes.
+- Parental imprinting: Imprint acquisition and erasure during development, imprinted genes and embryonic/neonatal growth, role of methylation in imprinting, examples of imprinting disorders – Prader-Willi and Angelman syndromes.

-11. X-inactivation.
-Dosage compensation and random X-inactivation, role of Xist RNA, TsSix-mediated repression of Xist accumulation, polycomb proteins and DNA methylation in the maintenance of X-inactivation, non-random/imprinted X-inactivation in marsupials.
+- X-inactivation: Dosage compensation and random X-inactivation, role of Xist RNA, TSix-mediated repression of Xist accumulation, polycomb proteins and DNA methylation in the maintenance of X-inactivation, non-random/imprinted X-inactivation in marsupials.

 RNA in the control of Information Flow